Good news, friends! I’m writing a book.

 In Pulumi in Action, I’ll be writing about how to use Pulumi, the open-source project I work on full time, to build cloud applications and infrastructure with TypeScript and Amazon Web Services.
 I’m incredibly excited about this book — it’s my first — so I’m writing this post as a public expression of that excitement.
 (My wife often says I don’t often emote as much as I should, so I’m attaching an appropriately celebratory emoji as well, lest we be left with any lingering doubt. 🎉)

-As of now, I’ve only written the first few chapters, but since the book is the first ever focused on Pulumi, my publisher, Manning, wanted to release it as a work-in-progress through MEAP, excellent early-access program.
-Thanks to them, you can both read and purchase — or if you like, read and not purchase — the book today, and as new chapters roll out, at around once a month, you’ll get access to them immediately, in all of today’s finest digital formats.
+As of now, I’ve only written the first few chapters, but since the book is the first ever focused on Pulumi, Manning (the publisher) wanted to release it as a work-in-progress through MEAP, its early-access program.
+Thanks to them, you can both read and purchase — or if you like, read and not purchase — the book today, and as new chapters roll out, at around once a month, you’ll get access to them immediately, in all of the finest digital formats of the day.
 It’ll cover a lot of surface area — infrastructure as code, Pulumi itself, cloud-native software development and delivery patterns, and more — and is generally aimed at helping full-stack developers get a solid foothold into the cloud.
-You can read the first chapter for free on manning.com today, and browse all of the examples (in multiple languages, including Python, Go, and C#) on GitHub.
+You can read the first chapter for free on manning.com today, and browse all of the examples on GitHub.
 The print version is scheduled to ship sometime early next year, and should come in at around 300 pages.